USING IRONXL

 IronXL is an Iron Software library that allows C# developers to read, generate, and edit Excel (and other Spreadsheet files) in .NET applications and websites.

-Let's jump into creating and writing the code for creating a CSV file for our dataset.
+Let's jump into creating and writing the code for creating a CSV file for a dataset.

 Create a New Visual Studio Project

-Open Visual Studio IDE; I am using Visual Studio 2022, but you can use any as per your preference.
-Please note that the step for creating a new project may differ from version to version.
+Open Visual Studio IDE; The latest version of Visual Studio is recommended, but you can use any as per your preference.
+Please note that the steps for creating a new project may differ from version to version.

 Click on Create a New Project.
 A new window will appear as shown below.

-Select your target framework.
-You can select any framework that fits your needs, as IronXL supports every .NET Framework.
-We will use .NET 7 for this tutorial.
-Click on the "Create" button, and a new project will be created, as shown below.
+Select your target .NET Framework.
+You can select any .NET Framework that fits your needs, as IronXL supports every .NET Framework.
+This tutorial will use .NET 7.
+Click on the Create button, and a new project will be created, as shown below.

-Now, we need to install the IronXL NuGet Package to use it in our application.
+Now, install the IronXL NuGet Package to use it in this application.

 Install IronXL